MizuchiLabs/mantrae/README.md

 - **Middleware Management**: Add middlewares to your routers, including rate limiting, authentication, and more.
 - **Service Status**: Monitor the status of your services and see their health information.
 - **DNS Providers**: Support for multiple DNS providers (currently Cloudflare, PowerDNS, Technitium) for automatic DNS record updates.
+- **Agents**: New agent mode!
+Instead of defining your routers in the web ui, you can label your containers as usual using traefik labels.
+Start the agent on the machine and it will automatically set everything up for you.

 ## 🚧 Disclaimer 🚧